-8.4 Other risks
+8.5 Other risks

-8.4.1 Operational risk
+8.5.1 Operational risk (excluded risk of non-compliance)

 SFIL group defines operational risk as the risk of loss arising from an inadequacy or failure in the processes, personnel and internal systems or from external events including the legal risk.
 It includes model risks but excludes strategic risks.